On the Farm

 Daily 10:00 & 14:00

-Our in house masseuse has hands wash away all the bumps and grinds of a busy day in the bush or after a long international flight.
+Our in house masseuse has hands that wash away all the bumps and grinds of a busy day in the bush or after a long international flight.
 She offers a 1 hour full-body massage, facials or foot rituals at a fee of only $25